-Ecosystem processes, including water, nitrogen, carbon, and phosphorus cycling, changed more rapidly in the second half of the twentieth century than at any time in recorded human history.
-Human modifications of ecosystems have changed not only the structure of the systems (such as what habitats or species are present in a particular location), but their processes and functioning as well.
-The capacity of ecosystems to provide services derives directly from the operation of natural biogeochemical cycles that in some cases have been significantly modified.

-• Water Cycle: Water withdrawals from rivers and lakes for irrigation or for urban or industrial use doubled between 1960 and 2000 (C7.2.4).
-(Worldwide, 70% of water use is for agriculture (C7.2.2).)
-Large reservoir construction has doubled or tripled the residence time of river water-the average time, that is, that a drop of water takes to reach the sea (C7.3.2).
-Globally, humans use slightly more than 10% of the available renewable freshwater supply through household, agricultural, and industrial activities (C7.2.3), although in some regions such as the Middle East and North

-Africa, humans use 120% of renewable supplies (the excess is obtained through the use of groundwater supplies at rates greater than their rate of recharge) (C7.2.2).
+- 30 Ecosystem processes, including water, nitrogen, carbon and phosphorus cycling, - changed more rapidly in the second half of the 20th century than at any time in - 32 recorded human history.
+Human modifications of ecosystems have changed not only - the structure of the systems (e.g., what habitats or species are present in a particular - location), but the processes and functioning of the systems as well.
+The capacity of - 35 ecosystems to provide ecosystems services derives directly from the operation of natural - biogeochemical cycles that in some cases have been significantly modified. - Water Cycle: Water withdrawals from rivers and lakes for irrigation or urban or industrial use doubled between 1960 and 2000 (C7.2.4).
+(Worldwide, 70% of - water use is for agriculture (C7.2.2.)
+Large reservoir construction has doubled or - 40 tripled the residence time of river water; that is the average time that a drop of - water takes to reach the sea (C7.3.2).
+Globally, humans use slightly more than 10 - percent of the available renewable freshwater supply through household, - 43 agricultural, and industrial activities (C7.2.3), although in some regions such as - the Middle East and North Africa, humans use 120 percent of renewable supplies - 45 (the excess is obtained through the use of groundwater supplies at rates greater - than their rate of recharge) (C7.2.2).